ResearchSuite/SecureQueue-ios/README.md

 ## Author

-jdkizer9, james.kizer@gmail.com
+James Kizer @ Cornell Tech Foundry

 ## License

-SecureQueue is available under the MIT license.
+SecureQueue is available under the Apache 2.0 license.
 See the LICENSE file for more info.